ayumax/ObjectDeliverer/README.md

 ## Data division rule
 The following rules are available for built-in split rules of transmitted and received data.

+This functionality primarily divides received buffers into appropriate packets, but also plays an important role in reassembling packets that were split across multiple buffers.

+This is especially useful for TCP/IP connections where a single transmission may be fragmented into multiple buffers during network transport.

 + FixedSize
 	Example) In the case of fixed 1024 bytes
 	![fixedlength](https://user-images.githubusercontent.com/8191970/56475737-7d999f00-64c7-11e9-8e9e-0182f1af8156.png)